juanpc2018/Matrox-MXO2-MAX/README.md

 Matrox Thunderbolt2 adapter / dock.

-MXO2 Rack MAX had a nice stable DDS internal digital clock generator, can work with unstable SD & HDMI signals and reclock, similar to AIDA G-CON HDMI also has Genlock input and passthrough to reclock using a much higher quality clock with true TCXO or OCXO.
+MXO2 Rack MAX has a nice stable DDS internal digital clock generator, can work with unstable SD & HDMI signals and reclock, similar to AIDA G-CON HDMI also has Genlock input and passthrough to reclock using a much higher quality clock with true TCXO or OCXO.